wp-plugins/datafeedr-woocommerce-importer/readme.txt

 * **30+ Affiliate Networks** - Choose from the largest affiliate networks.
 (See full list below.)

-* **21 Countries** - Import products from Australia, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, India, Italy, Netherlands, New Zealand, Norway, Poland, Spain, Sweden, Switzerland, Turkey, the United Kingdom & the United States.
+* **19 Countries** - Import products from Australia, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, India, Italy, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, Turkey, the United Kingdom & the United States.

 * **Unlimited Websites** - Import products into as many websites as you want.